 - Bread, tortillas, and baked goods

-See?
-Anything goes!
-But the most important thing in freezing foods is how you prep them for freezing.
-Some of these foods will require less prep and will freeze better than others, so keep this in mind when you shop.
+As you can see, almost anything goes when it comes to freezing food!
+But, remember, the most important part is how you prep foods for freezing.
+Some foods will require less prep and will freeze better than others, so keep this in mind when you shop.
 Our favorite easy-to-freeze items are raw meat, cheese, and canned tomato products.

 Savings Tip #1: Buy easy-to-freeze items in bulk!